eugenia1984/english/glossary.md

 - **to skip** means to not do or not include something that you usually do or that should be done.

 - **To steal** means to take something that doesn't belong to you without permission.
 For example: ``Some people try to steal our data`` means that there are people that try to take personal data without the owner's permission.

+- **to take different paths** means choosing various routes or methods to achieve something.

 - **to think**: is used to express an opinion or belief about something.
 It is what you do with your mind when you consider or have an opinion on something.